 - have a healthier diet.

-These are all equally effective in preventing diastolic and systolic heart failure
+These are all equally effective in preventing and reducing he risk of progression of diastolic and systolic heart failure.

 The pharmacological management for Systolic dysfunction heart failure includes: